Electronic-nuclear entanglement in Born-Oppenheimer wave functions and beyond: Introduction

-The advantage of using molecular models of reduced dimensionality (for H$^+_2$ and the Shin-Metiu molecular model) is that both electronic and nuclear WFs are manageable in computational terms and can also be easily visualized.
+The advantage of using molecular models of reduced dimensionality (for H$^+_2$ and the Shin-Metiu molecular model) is that both electronic and nuclear WFs are accessible and manageable in computational terms, and can be easily visualized.
 Also, non-adiabatic couplings at avoided crossings can be readily computed with almost exact variational electronic WFs.
-Therefore, although we analyze electro-nuclear entanglement in these simple models, they cannot be named toy models since they include all the ingredients present in the molecular dynamics involving excited states.
+Therefore, although we analyze electro-nuclear entanglement in these simple models, they include all the ingredients already present in the molecular dynamics involving excited states of complex molecules.

+The correlation, coherence, and entanglement between particles within a whole molecular system are ongoing continuous objects of study from different perspectives.
+Correlation among particles are fully imprinted in the Hamiltonian, and its proper description depends upon the chosen ansatz for the WFs, the latter carrying the characters of coherence and entanglement.
+For example, the particular electron-nuclei entanglement in the photoionization of H$_2^+$ subject to two delayed attosecond pulses has recently been theoretically and experimentally investigated \cite{Vrakking2021,vrakking2022}.
+A desirable future goal is to understand how to take control on the content of entanglement between particles or motions within complex systems, and to take advantage of it in building efficient entanglement-based quantum-key distribution systems.

 The paper is organized as follows.
-We introduce the theory in Section \ref{sec:theory}: BO states, BH expansion, non-adiabatic couplings, the application of the Schmidt theorem and the calculation of von Neumann entropies.
+We introduce the theory in Section \ref{sec:theory}: BO states, BH expansion, non-adiabatic couplings, the application of the Schmidt theorem, and the calculation of von Neumann entropies.
 Both electronic and nuclear problems are solved numerically in a 1D grid using a Fourier grid Hamiltonian method.
-In Section \ref{sec:results} we first analyze the molecular case of 1D H$^+_2$, and we introduce a simplified procedure to assess the entanglement using a much reduced representation of the nuclear density matrix.
-Secondly, the Shin-Metiu model serves as an excellent platform to analyze entanglement with adiabatic vs diabatic pictures and in the BH expansion.
+In Section \ref{sec:results} we first analyze the molecular case of 1D H$^+_2$ (without avoided crossings between the lowest excited states), and introduce a simplified procedure to assess the entanglement using a much reduced representation of the nuclear density matrix.
+Secondly, the Shin-Metiu model serves as an excellent platform to analyze entanglement with BO adiabatic vs. diabatic pictures, and with BH expansion, all compared to the entanglement content in the variational WF of the total molecular Hamiltonian.
 We end up with conclusions and perspectives.
 Atomic units are used unless otherwise stated.